more info can be found: http://snitchwire.blogspot.com/2010/01/nyc-tells-snitch-dennis-burke-to-pack.html

 activists, Angela Metler, Albert Kazemian and Janet Piszar, had harassed

-, one of whom was an undercover police officer, by encircling
+hunters, one of whom was an undercover police officer, by encircling

 them and hooting and hollering to keep bears away.